 Drama at St. Aidan's is a high profile and extremely popular extra-curricular activity for all ages.
-For Year 7, a drama club meets most weeks after school.
 With no previous experience necessary, this is an ideal opportunity to form friendship groups and develop confidence and communication skills in a safe and nurturing environment.

-We strive to create a large number of performance opportunities throughout the year and are justifiably proud of our reputation for professional, top quality productions, such as Les Misérables, We Will Rock You, Evita and West Side Story.
-In November 2017, we will be staging the exciting new musical, SCHOOL OF ROCK.
-Spotlight, our popular Performing Arts event, offers Years 7 - 9 an opportunity to showcase their talent and the Associated Sixth Form's Bedlam Theatre Company stages numerous studio productions.
+We strive to create a large number of performance opportunities throughout the year and are justifiably proud of our reputation for professional, top quality productions, such as Les Misérables, Evita, West Side Story, School of Rock and Sister Act.
+In November 2019, we are excited to be staging WE WILL ROCK YOU.

+SPOTLIGHT, our popular Performing Arts event, offers Years 7 - 9 an opportunity to showcase their talent and the Associated Sixth Form's Bedlam Theatre Company stages numerous studio productions.
 In addition, there are audition workshops for those pursuing a career in the Performing Arts industry; we have an enviable record of students who have won places with The National Youth Theatre and top Drama schools such as RADA, Royal Central, Royal Welsh, GSA, Italia Conti, LAMDA and many more.